This is one of my absolute favorite go-to recipes! Why oh why do I love it so? Because lumpia are super-duper light and

 1. Heat a wok or sauté pan over medium heat and add the two teaspoons toasted sesame oil, garlic, and ginger.
 Stir-fry for about thirty seconds, then add the cabbage, carrots, kale, and salt.
 Stir and cook for another two minutes or so, stirring often, just until the cabbage is lightly wilted.
 Remove from heat.
 Preheat your oven to 400° F.

 2. Soak each rice paper wrap in water for a few seconds.
 Place on a flat surface and put ¼ cup of the veggie filling in the middle.
 Fold the bottom of the wrap up over the filling, then fold the sides in.
 Next, roll all the way up.
 Basically, you just made a tiny Asian burrito.
 Do this seven more times.

 3. Spray or brush a baking sheet lightly with oil.
 Place the wraps on the sheet (don’t let them touch each other).
 Brush the outsides of each wrap evenly with the one teaspoon of toasted sesame oil.
 Bake for ten minutes, then gently flip over.
 Bake for another ten minutes.
-(NOTE: I "bake" these in my air fryer set at 400 for ten minutes.)
+(NOTE: I "bake" these in my air fryer set at 400 for 9 minutes.)
 Serve with the sauce of your choice and enjoy!

-Makes 8 Lumpia (serves 4); GF/Green (according to the health guidelines in my Be Radiant program and cookbooks)
+Makes 8 Lumpia (serves 4); GF/Green (according to the health guidelines in my health programs and cookbooks)